Pour-Decisions/wine_project/README.md

 # Project Description:

+* Our mock consulting firm is tasked with a project to predict quality rating (1-10) of different wines.
+We are provided a datset of red wines, a datset with white wines, with features we will explore to find drivers of quality through statistical tests and data visualizations.
+We will also use clustering models to engineer additional features.
+We will then use these features to build a machine learning model that will predict if a wine will be of low or high quality.

 * Following the Data Science pipeline, build a machine learning model that accurately predicts wine quality rating.

 # Goals: